 If an individual plans to sue the state, they must first file a tort claim with the state Office of Risk Management.
 Then, there is a 60-day period before a lawsuit can be filed.
 This is to allow the state time to review and respond to the claim.
 Once the 60 days have passed, however, a lawsuit can be filed.

-KREM 2 filed a records request to review the tort claim but has not yet received it.
-A request for a statement from Rolovich's attorney has also been made but no response has been given as of Friday night.
+KREM 2 made a request for a statement from Rolovich's attorney but no response has been given as of Friday night.

 HOW TO ADD THE KREM+ APP TO YOUR STREAMING DEVICE